Hiding a Light Vector Boson from Terrestrial Experiments: A Chargephobic Dark Photon: Acknowledgments

 We thank Hans-Thomas Janka and Daniel Kresse for providing access to the Garching supernova model data used in this analysis.
-We thank Andrea Caputo, Ryan Plestid, and Yotam Soreq for helpful discussions.
+We thank Andrea Caputo, Ryan Plestid, and Yotam Soreq for helpful discussions and are grateful to Andrea Caputo, Pierre Fayet, Damiano Fiorillo and Edoardo Vitagliano for insightful comments on an earlier version of the paper.
 This work is supported in part by the U.S. Department of Energy under grant number DE-SC0011640.